-Central Coast Community Energy is a Community Choice Energy agency established by local communities to source clean and renewable electricity for Monterey, San Benito and Santa Cruz counties and now parts of San Luis Obispo and Santa Barbara counties while retaining your utility provider’s traditional role delivering power and maintaining electric infrastructure as well as billing.
+The current Plan builds on the County’s previous work to address climate change through its 2013 Climate Action Strategy (CAS).
+Progress on the implementation of the CAS can be found for the years 2019, 2018, and 2017.
+In addition, the County of Santa Cruz is a founding member and fiscal sponsor of Central Coast Community Energy.
+Central Coast Community Energy is a Community Choice Energy agency established by local communities to source clean and renewable electricity for Monterey, San Benito, Santa Cruz counties, and parts of San Luis Obispo and Santa Barbara counties while retaining your utility provider’s traditional role delivering power and maintaining electric infrastructure as well as billing.

 CAAP Resources and Links